VittorioMorellini/CallCenter/README.md

 To run the projet from the command line type: dotnet run from the root of OfferteWeb directory.

-In Visual Studio run the web project OfferteWeb in http.
-This is a Web application.
+In Visual Studio run the api project cc.api in http.
+This is a Web api application.

-You need local SqlServer
+You need local SqlServer for the database

 <p align="right">(<a href="#readme-top">back to top</a>)</p>